 - Day to Day Support Most families, most of the time, can get on with their lives quite happily with little or no outside help.
 If they need help, it is usually provided by universal services, such as schools. - Focused Pastoral Support All families can have times, however, when difficulties arise, and they either may not recognise it or may not know how to start putting things right.
-Schools play a role in supporting families to address these difficulties through more focused pastoral support, which might include bringing in support via an external agency. - Early Help Assessment For those children and families whose needs and circumstances make them more vulnerable, or where schools need the support of other agencies to meet the needs of the family, a co-ordinated multi-agency approach is usually best.
+Schools play a role in supporting families to address these difficulties through more focused pastoral support, which might include bringing in support via an external agency. - Early Help School Assessment- For those families who would benefit from a Team Around the Family approach involving multiple agencies.
+School acts as the lead professional and coordinates the work of other agencies to support the family. - Early Help Assessment For those children and families whose needs and circumstances make them more vulnerable, or where schools need the support of other agencies to meet the needs of the family, a co-ordinated multi-agency approach is usually best.
 In Leicester, this is achieved through undertaking an Early Help Assessment and assigning a Lead Practitioner to work closely with the family to ensure they receive the support they require.
 Fosse Mead Primary Academy is a key partner in any multi-agency work to support families.